TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Properties/InputDbType.rst

     Proc.

 :aspect:`Description`
-    If set, the date / time will not be stored as timestamp, but as `date` or `datetime` field in the database.
+    If set, the date / time will not be stored as timestamp, but as native `date` or `datetime` field in the database.
+    Keep in mind that no timezone conversion will happen.

     **Example**